THE MEMBERS OF

 The Resolution Professional is also responsible for overseeing the Company's FinancialProcess.

 Auditor's Responsibilities for the Audit of the Standalone Financial Statements

-Our responsibility is to conduct an audit of the Company's standalone financialstatements in accordance with Standards on Auditing issued by the Institute of CharteredAccountants of India ("1CAI") and to issue an auditor's report.
-However becauseof the matters described in the Basis for Disclaimer of Opinion section of our report wewere not able to obtain sufficient appropriate audit evidence to provide a basis for anaudit opinion on these standalone financial statements.
+Our responsibility is to conduct an audit of the Company's Standalone FinancialStatements in accordance with Standards on Auditing issue by the Institute of CharteredAccountants of India ("ICAI") and to issue an Auditor's Report.
+However becauseof the matters described in the Basis of Disclaimer of Opinion Section of our Report wewere not able to obtain sufficient appropriate audit evidence to provide a basis for anAudit Opinion on these Standalone Financial Statements.

-We are independent of the Company in accordance with the Code of Ethics issued by TheInstitute of Chartered Accountants of India (ICAI) and provisions of the Act that arerelevant to our audit of the standalone financialstatements in India under the Act and wehave fulfilled our other ethical responsibilities in accordance with the Code of Ethicsissue by The Institute of Chartered Accountants of India(ICAI) and the requirements underthe Act.
+We are independent of the Company in accordance with the Code of Ethics issued by TheInstitute of Chartered Accountants of India (ICAI) and provisions of the Act that arerelevant to our audit if the Standalone Financial Statements in India under the Act and wehave fulfilled our other ethical responsibilities in accordance with the Code of Ethicsissue by The Institute of Chartered Accountants of India(ICAI) and the requirements underthe Act.